 Match Against Poverty

-Football legends and UNDP Goodwill Ambassadors Zinédine Zidane and Ronaldo have helped kick-off 11 international Matches Against Poverty since 2003 that raised over 4 million US dollars to help boot out poverty worldwide.
+Football legends and UNDP Goodwill Ambassadors Zinédine Zidane and Ronaldo helped kick-off 11 international Matches Against Poverty since 2003 that raised over 4 million US dollars to help boot out poverty worldwide.

 - 2014: Bern, Switzerland - The XI Match Against Poverty raised $ 190,000 for recovery efforts in the Philippines in the wake of Typhoon Haiyan.

 - 2012: Porto Alegre, Brazil - The 10th Match Against Poverty raises US $360,000 to support UNDP projects in Brazil and Cape Verde

 - 2011: Hamburg, Germany - The 9th Match against Poverty raised more than US$100,000 for humanitarian and relief operations in the Horn of Africa.